 x -> z

-z is the result type of that applciation of g.
+z is the result type of that application of g.
 In particular, if we simply wrote:

 f = g y1 ... yn